2017 Literary Awards

 The following events are planned:

-April 5, 4:30 pm - Literary Awards pre-dinner reception, Anniversary Drawing Room, Purdue Memorial Union (included with the ticket price for the banquet)
+April 5, 4:30 pm - Literary Awards pre-dinner reception (included with the ticket price for the banquet)

-April 5, 5:30 pm - Literary Awards Banquet, East/West Faculty Lounge, Purdue Memorial Union.
+April 5, 5:30 pm - Literary Awards Banquet.
 The Banquet includes dinner, the Literary Awards ceremony and remarks from Ms Atwood about the creative process.
 Tickets ($25 adults/$20 students) can be purchased in Room 324, Heavilon Hall on the Purdue Campus beginning in March of 2017.

-April 5, 8:00 pm - Margaret Atwood reading, Loeb Playhouse/Fowler Hall, Stewart Center.
+April 5, 8:00 pm - Margaret Atwood reading, Loeb Playhouse.
 Free and open to the public.

 A winner of many international literary awards, including the prestigious Booker Prize, Arthur C. Clarke Award, Governor General’s Award, the PEN Pinter Prize, and a Guggenheim Fellowship, Margaret Atwood is the author of more than forty volumes of poetry, children’s literature, fiction, and non-fiction.
 She is perhaps best known for her novels, which include The Edible Woman, The Handmaid’s Tale, The Robber Bride, Alias Grace, The Blind Assassin, Oryx and Crake, and The Year of the Flood.
 Her non-fiction book Payback: Debt and the Shadow Side of Wealth, part of the Massey Lecture series, was made into a documentary.
 Her recent novel, Madaddam (the third novel in the Oryx and Crake trilogy), has received rave reviews: “An extraordinary achievement” (The Independent); “A fitting and joyous conclusion” (The New York Times).
 The trilogy is being adapted into an HBO TV series by celebrated filmmaker Darren Aronofsky.
 Atwood’s most recent collection of short stories is Stone Mattress.
-Her most recent novel is The Heart Goes Last; a modern retelling of Shakespeare’s The Tempest, called Hag-Seed, will be published this fall.
+Her most recent novel is called Hag-Seed, and it is a modern retelling of Shakespeare's The Tempest.
+In addition, Atwood has authored a graphic novel: volume one of Angel Catbird appeared in 2016 and the second volume will be released soon.